 where 1 includes small CRISPRs (with 3 or less spacers) and 2

-to 4 are classified on the basis of DR and spacer similarity.
+to 4 are classified on the basis of repeat and spacer similarity.

-tests have been introduced to check the internal conservation of the candidate DRs,
+tests have been introduced to check the internal conservation of the candidate repeats,

 and the divergence of the candidate spacers.